-Whether you rent kayaks, or bring your own, you can launch right out of our backyard and be on your way in minutes.
+Whether you rent kayaks here at the inn or bring your own, you can launch right out of our backyard and be on your way in minutes.
 Our little inlet known as Tabbs Creek, (hence the name The Inn at Tabbs Creek), is scenic, calm and beautiful.
 For those who are new or out of practice at kayaking, it is an ideal spot to learn or relearn how to do it.
 For those seasoned veterans, it is a great launching point to begin your kayaking adventure into the East River.

 Go South down the East River where you will run into Mobjack Bay which is an ideal spot for kayak fishing.
 Keep going, and you run into the Chesapeake Bay.
 If you choose to go north up the East River, you are not too far from one of the only Tide Mills still standing in Virginia.
 This is part of Poplar Grove, the birthplace of the first female Captain in the Civil War as well as being once owned by John and Yoko Lennon.